congthanhng/Expansion-Tile-Group/README.md

 ## Troubleshooting

 ### Hot reload not affect immediately
 If you are using `ExpansionTileGroup` wrapping `ExpansionTileItem` items and you changed some configs of `ExpansionTileItem`, the hot reload will not immediately affect to UI, you must use the `hot restart` to see the changed.
-Because the items is wrapped `ExpansionTileGroup` will be auto generated the `GlobalKey` for each item.
-So when you do `hot reload` it will not affect immediately to UI.
+Because the items are wrapped, `ExpansionTileGroup` will auto generate the `GlobalKey` for each item.
+So when you do `hot reload` it will not affect the UI.

 ### Adding border radius
-When you want to adding border radius, please notice about the border side of box.
-Because the border radius only uniform borders.
+When you want to add border radius, please notice the border side of the box.
+Because the border radius only has uniform borders.
 You can check this post here [uniform borders](https://stackoverflow.com/questions/58812778/a-borderradius-can-only-be-given-for-uniform-borders)

 ### Adding shadow to item box
-When you want to adding shadow into item box, you need to add the `backgroundColor` and `collapsedBackgroundColor` into item, because they are using `transparent` by default
+When you want to add a shadow into an item box, you need to add the `backgroundColor` and `collapsedBackgroundColor` into the item, because they are using `transparent` by default.

 ### Condition between trailing and isHasTrailing
-Not necessary set `trailing` property when `isHasTrailing` property is set false
+Not necessary set `trailing` property when `isHasTrailing` property is set false.

 ### BoxShadow
-By default the `backgroundColor` and `collapseBackgroundColor` is transparent, so you need add value to both of them before define `boxShadow`
+By default the `backgroundColor` and `collapseBackgroundColor` are transparent, so you need to add value to both of them before defining `boxShadow`.

 ## FAQ